dispatch/reboot/README.md

 A distinct (major, minor) combination is called a "release series" or "series" for our purposes.

-Two stable series of Dispatch are supported at a time, with one series prior to that receiving "Critical" security updates in Dispatch itself or critical security fixes in AHC that have broken binary compatibility.
-All earlier versions of Dispatch are officially unsupported and will not receive any fixes or changes.

 The next feature release development happens on `master`.

 The following chart outlines what versions of Dispatch support what versions of AHC and Scala and